-- In most cases, it's not necessary to explicitly call this method, as it's automatically called when the instance is garbage-collected. - This method can be safely called multiple times. - If the instance was initialized with a PIL image, the PIL image is never finalized.
+- In most cases, it's not neccesary to explicity call this method, as it's automatically called when the instance is garbage-collected. - This method can be safely called mutiple times. - If the instance was initialized with a PIL image, the PIL image is never finalized.

-'''

-draw(h_align=None, pad_width=0, v_align=None, pad_height=-2, alpha=0.1568627450980392, , animate=True, repeat=-1, cached=100, scroll=False, check_size=True, style)
+draw(h\align=None, pad\width=None, v\align=None, pad\height=None, alpha=0.1568627450980392, \, scroll=False, animate=True, repeat=-1, cached=100, check\size=True, \\style)

-'''

-Draws the image to standard output.
+Draws an image to standard output.

-- h_align (Optional[str]) Horizontal alignment ("left" / "<", "center" / "|" or "right" / ">").
-Default: center. - pad_width (int) Number of columns within which to align the image. - Excess columns are filled with spaces. - Must not be greater than the terminal width. - v_align (Optional[str]) Vertical alignment ("top"/"^", "middle"/"-" or "bottom"/"").
-Default: middle. - pad_height (int) Number of lines within which to align the image. - Excess lines are filled with spaces. - Must not be greater than the terminal height, for animations. - alpha (Optional[float, str]) Transparency setting.

-- If None, transparency is disabled (alpha channel is removed). - If a float (0.0 <= x < 1.0), specifies the alpha ratio above which pixels are taken as opaque.
+- h\align (Optional[str]) Horizontal alignment ("left" / "<", "center" / "|" or "right" / ">").
+Default: center. - pad\width (Optional[int]) Number of columns within which to align the image. - Excess columns are filled with spaces. - Must not be greater than the available terminal width. - Default: terminal width, minus horizontal allowance. - v\align (Optional[str]) Vertical alignment ("top"/"^", "middle"/"-" or "bottom"/"\").
+Default: middle. - pad\height (Optional[int]) Number of lines within which to align the image. - Excess lines are filled with spaces. - Must not be greater than the available terminal height, for animations. - Default: terminal height, minus vertical allowance. - alpha (Optional[float, str]) Transparency setting. - If None, transparency is disabled (alpha channel is removed). - If a float $(0.0 \le x \le 1.0)$ , specifies the alpha ratio above which pixels are taken as opaque.
 (Applies to only text-based render styles). - If a string, specifies a color to replace transparent background with.
-Can be: - "#" -> The terminal's default background color (or black, if undetermined) is used. - A hex color e.g ffffff, 7faa52. - animate (bool) If False, disable animation i.e draw only the current frame of an animated image. - repeat (int) The number of times to go over all frames of an animated image.
-A negative value implies infinite repetition. - cached (Union[bool, int]) Determines if rendered frames of an animated image will be cached (for speed up of subsequent renders of the same frame) or not. - If bool, it directly sets if the frames will be cached or not. - If int, caching is enabled only if the framecount of the image is less than or equal to the given number. - scroll (bool) Only applies to non-animations.
-If True, allows the image's rendered height to be greater than the terminal height. - check_size (bool) If False, rendered size validation is not performed for non-animations.
-Does not affect padding size validation. - style (Any) Style-specific render parameters.
+Can be: - \ "#" -> The terminal's default background color (or black, if undetermined) is used.

+- \ A hex color e.g ffffff, 7faa52. - scrol1 (boo1) Only applies to non-animations.
+If True, allows the image's rendered height to be greater than the available terminal height. - animate (bool) If False, disable animation i.e draw only the current frame of an animated image. - repeat (int) The number of times to go over all frames of an animated image.
+A negative value implies infinite repetition. - cached (Union[bool, int]) Determines if rendered frames of an animated image will be cached (for speed up of subsequent renders of the same frame) or not. - If bool, it directly sets if the frames will be cached or not. - If int, caching is enabled only if the framecount of the image is less than or equal to the given number. - check\size (bool) If False, does not perform size validation for non-animations. - style (Any) Style-specific render parameters.
 See each subclass for it's own usage.

-- TypeError An argument is of an inappropriate type. - ValueError An argument is of an appropriate type but has an unexpected/invalid value. - term_image.exceptions.InvalidSizeError The image's rendered size can not fit into the terminal size. - term_image.exceptions.StyleError Unrecognized style-specific render parameter(s). - term_image.exceptions.RenderError An error occurred during rendering. - If pad_width or pad_height is: - positive, it is absolute and used as-is. - non-positive, it is relative to the corresponding terminal dimension (at the point of calling this method) and equivalent to the absolute dimension max(terminal_dimension + frame_dimension, 1). - padding width is always validated. - animate, repeat and cached apply to animated images only.
-They are simply ignored for non-animated images. - For animations (i.e animated images with animate set to True): - scroll is ignored. - Image size is always validated, if set. - Padding height is always validated.

-• Animations, by default, are infinitely looped and can be terminated with SIGINT (CTRL + C), without raising KeyboardInterrupt.
+- TypeError An argument is of an inappropriate type. - ValueError An argument is of an appropriate type but has an unexpected/invalid value. - ValueError Unable to convert or resize image. - term\image.exceptions.InvalidSizeError The image's rendered size can not fit into the available terminal size. - term\image.exceptions.StyleError Unrecognized style-specific parameter(s). - If $set\size()$ was used to set the image size, the horizontal and vertical allowances (set when $set\size()$ was called) are taken into consideration during size validation.
+If the size was set via another means or the size is dynamic, the default allowances apply. - For non-animations, if the image size was set with FIT\TO\WIDTH, the image height is not validated and setting scroll is unnecessary. - animate, repeat and cached apply to animated images only.
+They are simply ignored for non-animated images. - For animations (i.e animated images with animate set to True): - scroll is ignored. - Image size and padding height are always validated, if set or given. - with the exception of native animations provided by some render styles. - Animations, by default, are infinitely looped and can be terminated with SIGINT (CTRL + C), raising KeyboardInterrupt.

-classmethod from_file(filepath, kwargs)
+classmethod from\file(filepath, \\kwargs)